 Our bodies function best in comfortable (neutral) postures.
 Awkward body postures increase the stress on ligaments and joints.
-This can lead to fatigue and discomfort, and increase the risk of injury.
+This can lead to fatigue and discomfort and increase the risk of injury.

-During dishwashing, awkward postures can occur when you:
+Awkward postures can happen when you:

 - Reach above shoulder level

 - Reach below knee level

 - Reach across deep counters

 - Twist to reach sideways